-Seven card images are required to define the complete set of model parameters for the K&C Concrete Model; an Equation-of-State is also required for the pressure-volume strain response.
-Brief descriptions of all the input parameters are provided below, however it is expected that this model will be used primarily with the option to generate the model parameters based on the unconfined compression strength of the concrete.
-The pressure-volume strain response for the model is also generated, in the form of a Tabulated Compaction Equation-of-State (EOS 8) whose parameters are also written to the LS-DYNA "message" file.
+Seven card images are required to define the complete set of model parameters for the K&C Concrete Model.
+An Equation-of-State is also required for the pressure-volume strain response.
+Brief descriptions of all the input parameters are provided below, however it is expected that this model will be used primarily with the option to automatically generate the model parameters based on the unconfined compression strength of the concrete.
+These generated material parameters, along with the generated parameters for EOS_TABULATED_COMPACTION, are written to the messag (or mes0000) file.

 Card 1 1 2 3 4 5 6 7 8

 Variable MID RO PR

 Туре A8 F F

 Default none none none

 Card 2 1 2 3 4 5 6 7 8

-- - - - - 1

 Variable FT A0 A1 A2 B1 OMEGA A1F

 Туре F F F F F F F

 Default none 0.0 0.0 0.0 0.0 none 0.0